docker/machine/docs/index.md

 Options:

  - `--amazonec2-access-key`: **required** Your access key id for the Amazon Web Services API.
- - `--amazonec2-ami`: The AMI ID of the instance to use  Default: `ami-cc3b3ea4`
- - `--amazonec2-instance-type`: The instance type to run.
-Default: `t2.micro`
- - `--amazonec2-iam-instance-profile`: The AWS IAM role name to be used as the instance profile
- - `--amazonec2-region`: The region to use when launching the instance.
-Default: `us-east-1`
- - `--amazonec2-root-size`: The root disk size of the instance (in GB).
-Default: `16`
  - `--amazonec2-secret-key`: **required** Your secret access key for the Amazon Web Services API.
- - `--amazonec2-security-group`: AWS VPC security group name.
-Default: `docker-machine`
  - `--amazonec2-session-token`: Your session token for the Amazon Web Services API.
- - `--amazonec2-subnet-id`: AWS VPC subnet id
+ - `--amazonec2-ami`: The AMI ID of the instance to use.
+ - `--amazonec2-region`: The region to use when launching the instance.
  - `--amazonec2-vpc-id`: **required** Your VPC ID to launch the instance in.
- - `--amazonec2-zone`: The AWS zone launch the instance in (i.e. one of a,b,c,d,e).
-Default: `a`
+ - `--amazonec2-zone`: The AWS zone to launch the instance in (i.e. one of a,b,c,d,e).
+ - `--amazonec2-subnet-id`: AWS VPC subnet id.
+ - `--amazonec2-security-group`: AWS VPC security group name.
+ - `--amazonec2-instance-type`: The instance type to run.
+ - `--amazonec2-root-size`: The root disk size of the instance (in GB).
+ - `--amazonec2-iam-instance-profile`: The AWS IAM role name to be used as the instance profile.
+ - `--amazonec2-ssh-user`: SSH Login user name.
+ - `--amazonec2-request-spot-instance`: Use spot instances.
+ - `--amazonec2-spot-price`: Spot instance bid price (in dollars).
+Require the `--amazonec2-request-spot-instance` flag.
- - `--amazonec2-private-address-only`: Use the private IP address only
+ - `--amazonec2-private-address-only`: Use the private IP address only.
  - `--amazonec2-monitoring`: Enable CloudWatch Monitoring.

 By default, the Amazon EC2 driver will use a daily image of Ubuntu 14.04 LTS.